Baby Loves Disco: History

 The event gained press coverage, including a segment on ABC's Nightline.

+Baby Loves Disco was featured on season 4 episode 9 of Shark Tank.
+They were not offered any deals.

 Changes

 As of December 2009, Baby Loves Disco has announced a change in the structure of the events, in the form of a National Tour in 2010.
 This tour will hit 45 cities across the United States, setting up mobile dance parties in nightclubs, hospitals, preschools and open spaces.
 The tour will benefit the national children's charity, Project Sunshine.

 Baby Loves Disco partnered with retailer H&M to present their "Super Heroes Tour," featuring kids in costume.
 Twelve of the 2011 family dance parties took place at Loews Hotels locations around the United States.

 The Baby Loves disco Facebook page has had no activity from the company since May of 2016.
 As of April of 2017, the website babylovesdisco.com was no longer active.